scottrasheed/scottrasheed/README.md

-# Hi, I'm Scott 👋
+# Scott Rasheed

-## 💻 Software Developer in Training
+🎮 Future Game Developer | Software Developer in Training

-I'm a developer building my skills in web development, programming fundamentals, and game development.
+I'm an aspiring developer building my skills in web development, programming fundamentals, and game development.

 My goal is to become a professional software engineer and eventually create large-scale games using modern game engines like Unreal Engine.

----

 ## 🚀 Current Learning Path